StarpTech/ghconfig/README.md

 <p align="center">
   <img alt="ghconfig Logo" src="https://raw.githubusercontent.com/StarpTech/ghconfig/master/docs/logo.png" />
   <h3 align="center">GitHub Config</h3>
-  <p align="center">Manage (.github) repository configurations as a fleet.</p>
+  <p align="center">Manage Github CI workflow files as a fleet.</p>
 </p>

 ---

-`ghconfig` is a CLI library to manage (.github) repository configurations as a fleet.
+`ghconfig` is a CLI library to manage Github CI workflow files as a fleet.

-Github CI Workflow files can be in organizations very similiar.
-If you need to update a single Job you have to update every single repository manually.
+Managing Github CI Workflow and Dependabot files can be in organizations very exhausting because there is no functionality to apply changes in a batch.
 Ghconfig helps you to automate such tasks.
-You can work in two modes.
+You have two options:

-- Create a new workflow file based on your templates.
+- Apply [RFC7396 JSON merge patch](https://tools.ietf.org/html/rfc7396) based on your template and existing remote files.
 - Apply a [RFC6902 JSON patch](http://tools.ietf.org/html/rfc6902) on an existing workflow file.

 By default a Pull-Request is created for all changes on a repository.
 Ghconfig looks for a folder `.ghconfig` in the root of your repository.

-Check out the [`.ghconfig`](./.ghconfig) folder in this repository to see how it will look like.
+**Example:** We will create an workflow `ci.yaml` and apply one patch to an existing workflow `release.yml`.

 ```
 .